linked in pixel

 Ochsner also offers leading-edge clinical trials, providing access to promising treatments patients wouldn’t otherwise receive.

-Rehabilitation is an important component of comprehensive, quality health care for patients at all stages of multiple sclerosis.
+Rehabilitation is an important component of comprehensive, quality healthcare for patients with multiple sclerosis at all stages.
 Our programs help patients improve or maintain their ability to perform effectively and safely at home and work.

 At Ochsner, we take the time to listen to patients.
 Our average follow-up appointment time is 40 minutes, double the time of typical neurology appointments.
 This allows us to address not just details of symptom management but of social and family support and adaptive needs.